XRPLF/xrpl.js/CONTRIBUTING.md

 9. Send an email to [xrpl-announce](https://groups.google.com/g/xrpl-announce).

 ## Mailing Lists
 We have a low-traffic mailing list for announcements of new `xrpl.js` releases.
-(About 1 email every couple of week)
+(About 1 email every couple of weeks)

 + [Subscribe to xrpl-announce](https://groups.google.com/g/xrpl-announce)